 Complete the following (potentially confusing) fields as follows:

-- Organization’s Unique Protocol ID: Use the IRB number.
+- Organization’s Unique Protocol ID: Please use the IRB number.

 - Secondary ID: now required; use grant number, or some other number unique to the trial; if necessary, make up your own